openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Offer contains a single URI query parameter, either `credential_offer` or `credential_offer_uri`:

-* `credential_offer`: JSON object with the Credential Offer parameters.
+* `credential_offer`: Object with the Credential Offer parameters.
 This MUST NOT be present when the `credential_offer_uri` parameter is present.
 * `credential_offer_uri`: String that is a URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
 This MUST NOT be present when the `credential_offer` parameter is present.

 The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a link that the End-User can click.